-Highlights of our compensation programs for fiscal year 2019 include the following:
+Highlights of our compensation programs for fiscal year 2020 include the following:

-• Our NEOs' total compensation is comprised of a mix of base salary, annual short-term incentive compensation, long-term incentive awards and other benefits.
-As illustrated below, the chief executive officer's total compensation for fiscal years 2015 through 2019 was significantly contingent upon the Company's performance.
-Actual total compensation paid to Mr. Ferguson during fiscal year 2018 was lower than fiscal year 2017 as a result of a below target payout under the Company's annual cash incentive plan.
-Mr. Ferguson's total compensation for fiscal year 2017 illustrated in the chart below includes 30,000 RSUs that had a fair market value of \$1,663,800 on October 10, 2016, the date of grant, which were issued in connection with the Amended CEO Agreement with the Company.
-These RSUs will cliff vest in full on September 29, 2019, provided Mr. Ferguson fulfils the three-year term as defined in the Amended CEO Agreement.
+• Our NEOs' total compensation is comprised of a mix of base salary, annual short-term cash incentive compensation, long-term incentive equity awards and other benefits.
+As illustrated below, the chief executive officer's total compensation for fiscal years 2016 through 2020 was significantly contingent upon the Company's performance.
+Actual total compensation paid to Mr. Ferguson during fiscal year 2020 was higher than fiscal year 2019 as a result of an above target payout under the Company's annual short-term cash incentive plan based on the achievement of specific annual financial operating results.
+For additional detail see also the section below titled "Performance-Based Incentive Compensation".

 Total compensation is calculated using the same methodology as in the Summary Compensation Table.
-Additional detail regarding the compensation paid to our chief executive officer during fiscal year 2019 is provided in the Summary Compensation Table provided on page 56.
+Additional detail regarding the compensation paid to our chief executive officer during fiscal year 2020 is provided in the Summary Compensation Table provided on page 58.

-- In fiscal year 2019, our NEOs received annual base salary adjustments ranging from 0% to 3% for their performance on the execution of several business initiatives and, with respect to certain officers, on the successful identification and evaluation of potential business acquisition targets, additional corporate responsibilities, expanding international business, product and market development initiatives and reducing corporate expenses.
-Mr. Ferguson has not received a base salary increase since fiscal year 2016.
-See also the table on page 44 regarding adjustments to the NEOs base salaries. - For fiscal year 2019, our NEOs continued to receive a substantial portion of their compensation in the form of equity compensation, a portion of which is at risk because the awards are tied to increasing shareholder value through return on net assets and stock appreciation performance metrics in the form of performance share units ("PSUs") and the other portion of equity compensation being tied to time vested RSUs.
-The grant value of equity awards made to our NEOs in fiscal year 2019 was allocated 50% to RSUs and 50% PSUs.
+- In fiscal year 2020, our NEOs received annual base salary adjustments ranging from 2% to 3.5% for their performance on the execution of several business initiatives and, with respect to certain officers, on the successful identification and evaluation of potential business acquisition targets, additional corporate responsibilities, expanding international business, product and market development initiatives and reducing corporate expenses.
+Mr. Ferguson had not received a base salary increase since fiscal year 2016.
+See also the table on page 44 regarding adjustments to the NEOs base salaries. - For fiscal year 2020, our NEOs continued to receive a substantial portion of their compensation in the form of equity compensation, a portion of which is at risk because the awards are tied to increasing shareholder value through return on net assets and stock appreciation performance metrics in the form of performance share units ("PSUs") and the other portion of equity compensation being tied to time vested RSUs.
+The grant value of equity awards made to our NEOs in fiscal year 2020 was allocated 50% to RSUs and 50% PSUs.
 The charts below show the elements of compensation that comprised the mix of total direct compensation for Mr. Ferguson and the average mix of total direct compensation for the other NEOs.
-The charts illustrate that approximately 74% of Mr. Ferguson's total direct compensation and 63% of the average total direct compensation for the other NEOs was tied to the Company's financial performance, which aligns their interests with those of the Company's shareholders.
+The charts illustrate that approximately 78% of Mr. Ferguson's total direct compensation and 74% of the average total direct compensation for the other NEOs was tied to the Company's financial performance, which aligns their interests with those of the Company's shareholders.
 The total direct compensation illustrated in the charts below does not include perquisites, retirement and other benefits.